omkz/waroong/README.md

 ## License

-Rails-Store is open source under the MIT license.
+Waroong is open source under the MIT license.
 See [LICENSE](LICENSE) for details.